ciena-blueplanet/webdriverio-server/SETUP.md

 In Ubuntu, the redis.conf file, or the redis configuration file is stored at this location ```/etc/redis```

 1. Shutdown the redis-server by running the command ```redis-cli shutdown```
-2. To configure the redis.conf, Type ```nano /etc/redis/redis.conf```
+2. To configure the redis.conf, type ```nano /etc/redis/redis.conf```
 3. Scroll down to the section on security (about halfway to 3/4 of the way down the file)
-4. Uncomment the line with requirepass
+4. Uncomment the line with 'requirepass'
 5. Type in your secret password to the redis server
 6. Save and exit nano ('Ctrl x' + 'y' + 'enter')
 7. Start the redis-server by typing ```sudo redis-server /etc/redis/redis.conf```